Article ID: kb00360Last Modified: 14-Apr-2026

 Best Practices

-• Enable QEMU Guest Agent.
-If you plan do not use it by some reason, disable it in the VM options (in this case the backup cannot be application - consistent)
+• Enable the QEMU Guest Agent.
+If you plan do not use it by some reason, disable it in the VM options (in this case the backup cannot be application-consistent)

 • Always use application-consistent backups for databases

-• Avoid running another backup solutions with conflicting VSS modes
+• Avoid running another backup solutions with the conflicting VSS modes

 https://git.cloudberrylab.com/egor.m/doc-help-kb.git